pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ## 🔮 Future
 Future features that might be added based on feedback are:

-- [ ] List of current goal items with automatic progress based on items in bank/inventory/equipment.
+### 🎯 Goals
+- [ ] `Item goals`: overview of the items that one has a goal now.
+The completion will automatically update when an item has been obtained.
+- [ ] `Item goals with KC`: for each item goal a boss killcount can be attached that is visible on hover.

+### Others
 - [ ] More in-depth statistics of PvP & PvM fights (e.g. `DPS`, `pray flicks`, etc.).
 - [ ] Interface style choice (e.g. `old` / `2007` / `2012+` menu items).
 - [ ] If the full bank is important, complex state management is considered where the bank is incrementally sent to Twitch in payloads of 5KB in size.